 1. Life includes “dukkha” - translated as suffering, difficulty, frustration, dis-ease, unease, distress, discomfort, unsatisfactoriness, misery, etc. - dukkha is inevitable and universal and can be subtle or intense

-2. Dukkha has a cause, primarily craving/attachment - craving for and attachment to sensory pleasures; dukkha emerges from the desire to attain that which is presently unattainable, the desire for life to be other than it actually is - broadly, the "three poisons" lead to dukkha: greed/desire, hatred/aversion, and ignorance/delusion (lack of insight into the causes of dukkha)
+2. Dukkha has a cause, primarily craving/attachment - craving for and attachment to sensory pleasures; dukkha emerges from the desire to attain that which is presently unattainable, the desire for life to be other than it actually is - broadly, the "three poisons" lead to dukkha: greed/desire, ill will/aversion, and ignorance/delusion (lack of insight into the causes of dukkha)

 3. there is a cessation of/absence of dukkha